What do you need to do?

 Paying your income tax

 We’ll work out how much income tax you need to pay using the tax code on your P45.
-Your employer should give us Parts 1 and 2 once you retire (you keep Part 1A).
+Your employer should give us Parts 2 and 3 when you retire (you keep Part 1A).
 If they send these sections to you, please send them to us using this address:

 FAO Pensions Payroll